 - Yes: Great!
 You can install Google Optimize by editing your website’s HTML.

-- No: Ok!
 You’ll need to ask your company’s developer for some help then.

 Since Google Tag Manager is the preferred way to install Google Optimize and manage your website tracking, this blog post on how to use Google Optimize will provide a walkthrough on using Google Tag Manager to install Google Optimize.
 In Google Tag Manager, follow these steps: